sbucomputing/sbucomputing.github.io/capstone.md

 1. Introduction
 2. Description of at least 10 relevant academic articles
 3. Detailed description of what you will do in your project
+4. Brief description of how you believe your work may contribute new knowledge to the field (grounded in the above academic articles)
-4. Description of courses drawn upon within and outside of the major
+5. Brief description of courses drawn upon within and outside of the major
-5. Timeline for completing the project
+6. Weekly timeline for completing the project
-6. Citations
+7. Citations

 ### Final Paper
 A 10-15 single spaced final paper in an [ACM](https://www.acm.org/publications/authors/submissions) or IEEE standard template which contains: